Turning the wheel

 Stefan Oster

-So, if I feel the described mushiness when riding, there is basically already a need for action.
-Can I prevent this, is there a way to detect creeping problems early?
+So, if I feel a vague ride, action is already needed.
+Can I prevent it?
+Is there a way to detect problems early?

 Stefan Oster

-Why do the spokes not have to sound the same?
+Why don’t they all have to sound the same?

 Stefan Oster